elastic/kibana/src/plugins/kibana_usage_collection/server/collectors/application_usage/README.md

 If you have a custom use case not provided by the Application Usage helpers you can use the `usageCollection.applicationUsageTracker` public api directly.

-To start tracking a view: `applicationUsageTracker.trackApplicationViewUsage(viewId)` Calling this method will marks the specified `viewId` as active. applicationUsageTracker will start tracking clicks and screen minutes for the view.
+To start tracking a view, call `applicationUsageTracker.trackApplicationViewUsage(viewId)` with an id for the view.
+Calling this method will mark the specified `viewId` as active and the `applicationUsageTracker` will start tracking clicks and screen minutes for the view.

-To stop tracking a view: `applicationUsageTracker.flushTrackedView(viewId)` Calling this method will stop tracking the clicks and screen minutes for that view.
-Usually once the view is no longer active.
+To stop tracking a view, call `applicationUsageTracker.flushTrackedView(viewId)`.
+Calling this method will stop tracking the clicks and screen minutes for that view.
+This method is usually called when the view is no longer active.

 ## Application Usage Telemetry Data